 Why Was Daylight Saving Time Introduced?

-The shift in time can affect sleep health by disrupting natural sleep patterns of individuals.
-The Sleep Foundation describes the body’s internal clock, also known as circadian rhythm, as the regulator of our sleep-wake cycle according to light exposure.
+The Sleep Foundation describes the body's internal clock, also known as circadian rhythm, as the regulator of our sleep-wake cycle according to light exposure.
 The sudden change in daylight hours during DST can cause difficulty falling asleep and waking up at the desired times.
-This can lead to drowsy driving, which increases the risk of accidents.
-The use of sleep medicine also increases during DST, impacting sleep patterns.

-Lack of sleep from DST can greatly impair driving.
+Darker mornings from losing an hour of sleep from DST can greatly affect driving ability.
 Drowsy driving is as dangerous as drunk driving, leading to slower reaction times, reduced awareness, and poor decision-making—increasing the risk of serious accidents.

 In addition, with the sudden change in morning light, drivers may not be used to driving in darker conditions, increasing their risk for accidents.
 The study also found that there was no decrease in accidents after adjusting back to Standard Time.